 Fleas are a dreaded creature to all pet owners.
 They seem to infest our beloved pets and make theirs, and our lives a misery.
 They make our pets itchy and can carry diseases, like Lyme disease, and tapeworms.
 So, what can we do about it?
 How can we help our pets and keep our houses flea free during the warmer months?

 The two most common flea species in North Carolina are the dog flea, Ctenocephalides canis, and the cat flea, Ctenocephalides felis.
 The cat flea is the most abundant species.
 It can survive longer and reproduce better on human blood than the dog flea.

-There are four life stages for a flea: flea eggs, larvae, pupa, and adults.
+There are four stages to a flea’s life cycle: flea eggs, flea larvae, pupa, and adults.

 The average life cycle of an adult flea is 14 – 28 days, but in perfect conditions, they can live well over 100 days.
 After taking a blood meal and mating, the females lay eggs.
 The egg production begins 1-2 days after a female flea has her first blood meal.
 No eggs are produced on the first day of feeding.
 Flea eggs are laid on the host animal, but because they are round and smooth, they tend to roll off into the ground or carpet.
 Most female fleas lay about 500 eggs in their lifetime and, under optimal conditions, the eggs will hatch within 2-12 days.

 New adult fleas have a flat-bodied appearance and are dark in color.
 Once they’ve fed, they swell and become larger and lighter.
 These are the fleas we tend to see and are more recognizable.

 Adult fleas account for less than 5 percent of the overall flea population in an infestation, so if you’re seeing adult fleas, know that there are a lot more hanging around ready to turn in to these blood-sucking adults.